 Firstly, the easiest way is to think of DNA not as instructions for ‘life’, but as instructions for microscopic factories that exist within every one of the trillions of cells in your body.
 These little factories are made up of proteins (more correctly amino acids).

-"Proteins are thus constantly turning over”
+"Proteins are constantly turning over”

 The products these micro-factories produce are also proteins.
 So, inside every one of your cells, you have these factories that pump out proteins at a staggeringly rapid rate.
-The proteins are thus constantly “turning over” meaning they are made, do what they are meant to do, broken down by enzymes into amino acids, and then reassembled into new protein again.
+The proteins are thus constantly “turning over” meaning they are made, do what they are meant to do, broken down by enzymes into amino acids, and then reassembled into new proteins, again.

 "Proteins are amazing, and they are for much more than just muscle!
 You need to have protein (amino acids) to survive"